 - There is no recommendation to delay, modify or restrict the use of Revlimid for patients being treated according to the FDA-approved indications.
 FDA is currently reviewing all available information on this potential risk and will communicate any new recommendations once it has completed its review.

 Adverse events involving Revlimid should be reported to the FDA MedWatch program at www.fda.gov/medwatch.

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 To learn more about this Drug Safety Communication, go to www.fda.gov/Drugs.
 If you have drug questions, you can reach us at email@example.com.

-FDA Drug Safety Podcast for Healthcare Professionals: Ongoing safety review of Revlimid (lenalidomide) and possible increased risk of developing new malignancies - mp3(MP3 - 7MB) FDA Drug Safety Communication: Ongoing safety review of Revlimid (lenalidomide) and possible increased risk of developing new malignancies
+FDA Drug Safety Podcast for Healthcare Professionals: Ongoing safety review of Revlimid (lenalidomide) and possible increased risk of developing new malignancies - mp3(MP3 - 7MB) [ARCHIVED] FDA Drug Safety Communication: Ongoing safety review of Revlimid (lenalidomide) and possible increased risk of developing new malignancies

 Revlimid (lenalidomide) Information